“I’m right and you’re wrong; I’m big and you’re small, and there’s nothing you can do about it.” – Miss Trunchbull

 - Children who are not yet “free readers”, will work through our school reading scheme; these are levelled books which match the children’s current reading age.

-- We expect family at home to read these books with their child 3x a week and make comments in their child’s reading record.
+- We expect family at home to read these books with their child and make comments in their child’s reading record.

-- “Reading Rockets”, are chosen half termly, six children from each class will be given additional daily reading intervention.
+- “Reading Rockets”, are chosen half termly; three children from each class will be given additional daily reading intervention.